Lucas-Pollet/DeathChest/README.md

  - Add permission node to bypass protection
  - Make it compatible with Java 7
  - Have any ideas?
-[Go here](http://spigotmc.org "SpigotMC - DeathChest") and post it in the disussion section :)
+[Go here](https://github.com/KaskadekingDE/DeathChest/issues/new "New Issue - DeathChest") to create a new issue :)

 License
 ----